HarlinLee/BlobOT/README.md

 - `NLE_pos` and `NLE_acc_pos` come in handy if you want to calculate the non-negative version of the NLE, e.g. for a log-log plot.
 - `obstacle` calculates how much cost is incurred by the current trajectory with respect to one circular obstacle.

 The following notebooks were written in Google Colab, so if you appropriately edit the variable `DRIVE_PATH` and have the file `BlobOT.py` in the correct place, every experiment should be reproducible in either Google Colab or your local machine.
-Every figure, npz and pkl files should be in the `output` folder.
+Every figure, npz and pkl file created by this repo should be in the `output` folder.
 If any are missing (such as small_eps_230526.npz), it's because the file was too large for github.
 - `loss_contour.ipynb`
 - `diff_eps.ipynb`: This may produce a different output due to randomness, but it should be qualitatively the same.
 - `small_eps.ipynb`: Run this file *after* `diff_eps.ipynb` because this uses the same source and target distributions as the previous experiment.